Rose-STL-Lab/HDR-IL/README.md

 All code for generating training data is found in the "Simulation Code" folder.
 Simulations are built up using low-level primitives such as lift or push.
 All simulations are written using the PyBullet physics engine.
 All components in the simulations are built-up using URDF files.
 These files can be easily extended to create other objects/tasks to be used in simulations.
 In order to save time, simulations are best run on a workstation with a GPU.

 # Prediction Models
-The prediction models are titled "Table_Lift_HDR-IL" for the table lifting task, and "Peg In Hole HDR-IL" for the peg-in-hole task referenced in the paper.
+The prediction models are titled "Table_Lift_HDR-IL" for the table lifting task.
 Details about training the model can be found in "Model_Readme.txt"

 # Citation
 To cite our work: